-LOA has a direct impact on your legal status and the ability to apply for off-campus work permission.
-Important things to consider:
+A LOA has a direct impact on your legal status and your ability to apply for offcampus work permission.
+Important things to consider when applying for a LOA:

 - You cannot stay in the United States while on LOA.
-It is a violation of status. - You must leave the United States within 15 days from the approval of the LOA.
+It is a violation of your immigration status. - You must leave the United States within 15 days from the approval of the LOA.

-If LOA is less than 5 months:

-You may use the same I-20 to re-enter the United States and you are not required to pay the I-901 SEVIS fee again.
+If the LOA is less than 5 months, you may use the same I-20 to re-enter the United States and you are not required to pay the I- 901 SEVIS fee again.
 To re-enter the United States, you must have the following documents:

-- Valid I-20 with a current travel signature on page 3 - Valid F-1 visa in passport (may be expired upon exit, but must be renewed prior to re-entry) - Valid passport (should be valid for at least 6 months from date of re-entry)
+- Valid I-20 with a current travel signature on page 3; - Valid F-1 visa in passport (may be expired upon exit, but must be renewed prior to re-entry); and - Valid passport (should be valid for at least 6 months from date of re-entry).

-If LOA is for 5 months or more for personal reasons:

-A leave of absence for more than five months will cause your current I-20 and visa to become invalid, no matter the expiration date on the document.
+If LOA is for 5 or months, your current I-20 and visa will be invalid, no matter the expiration date on the document.
 To return to the United States, please note the following:

-- You must be readmitted to your academic program - You must obtain a new Form I-20 (it will indicate that you are in "Initial Attendance" at CSHS, with a new program start date and a new SEVIS number). - A student with an initial attendance I-20 is required to pay the I-901 SEVIS fee (if using the E-file to pay the fee, you must have a printer ready to print the receipt; you will be required to show proof of payment of the fee when entering the United States).

-• You must apply for a new visa at the United States consulate (even if the visa currently in the passport has not yet expired).
+- You must be readmitted to your academic program; - You must obtain a new Form I-20 (it will indicate that you are in "Initial Attendance" at CSHS, with a new program start date and a new SEVIS number); - A student with an initial attendance I-20 is required to pay the I-901 SEVIS fee (if using the E-file to pay the fee, you must have a printer ready to print the receipt; you will be required to show proof of payment of the fee when entering the United States); and - You must apply for a new visa at the United States consulate (even if the visa currently in the passport has not yet expired).